arextest/website/docs/chapter1/Quick Installation.md

 #### Set JAVA_OPTS variable

-You can deploy AREX Agent with Tomcat by configuring `catalina.sh` file and set the `JAVA_OPTS` variable, or you can configure it directly in the environment variables.
+You can deploy AREX Agent through Tomcat by configuring `catalina.sh` file and set the `JAVA_OPTS` variable, or you can configure it directly in the environment variables.
 Here is an example of how to do this on Linux:

 ```shell
 export JAVA_OPTS=-Djavaagent:/path/to/arex-agent.jar -Darex.storage.path=/path/to/arex.agent.conf